Sonjiseo/Opic/OPIc.md

 Sometimes, I throw my dog’s toys and play with her.

-Overall, these are my routines.
+**Overall,** these are my routines.

 ### Memorable park 사건 ⭐️

 > 방학숙제 사기 치기,
 > homework는 불가산 명사 + assignments 붙이기
->

-I think the most memorable event in a park for me was golfing there.
+**I think** the most memorable event in a park for me was golfing there.

-First, to be more specific about it,
+**First,** to be more specific about it,

 it was when I was around thirteen.

 In Korea, vacation homework is important.

-At that time, one of my vacation homework assignments was to experience a new outdoor activity.
+At that time, one of my vacation assignments  was to experience a new outdoor activity.

 Since the vacation was almost over, I decided to play golf which is my father’s hobby.